Next step: project manager at American Electric Power

 Some computer engineering majors relish their interactions with machines, but Zak Kratowicz has always been his best around other humans, and that's precisely why he flourished at ONU.

-“The environment here allows me to get super involved outside the classroom and interact with so many people that I never would have elsewhere,” he said.
-“I’ve gotten to know students outside of my major, and interact with faculty, staff and administration in so many different capacities.”
+“The environment here allowed me to get super involved outside the classroom and interact with so many people that I never would have elsewhere,” he said.
+“I got to know students outside of my major, and interact with faculty, staff and administration in so many different capacities.”

 For Kratowicz “super involved” meant being an active member of more than a dozen campus organizations, including a fraternity, Student Senate, and the student advisory boards for the University President and the Dean of the College of Engineering.

 One of his favorite roles was working in the ONU Admissions office.
 He once helped a prospective student in every step of his college journey, from giving him a campus tour to being his orientation day leader to meeting him and his mom on move-in day.
 “This experience will live on in my head because it helped me remember that there is a reason for everything I do,” he said.